yonn28/basic-lit-elements/readme.md

-## this is basic proyect for testing web components with lit-element and webpack as bundler
+#  basic proyect for testing web components with lit-element and webpack as bundler

-# to run the proyect please
+## to run the proyect please
 npm i
 npm run start